synopse/mORMot2/ex/ThirdPartyDemos/tbo/01-ORM-DocVariant/README.md

   metaData.Birthday := EncodeDate(' Top Secret! ');
 ```

-In SQLite from version 3.38.0 this can be queried with the following SQL syntax:
+In SQLite from version 3.38.0 this can be queried with the following SQL extended syntax:
 ```
 Schema: SELECT * FROM File WHERE MetaData->>'$.Creator'='Thomas' ORDER BY ...
 ```